Born Cages: The Sidelines EP (2011-2013)

 Born Cages released The Sidelines EP on June 18, 2013, which was produced by Jon Kaplan, co-produced by Vlad Holiday, and engineered by Oliver Straus.
-The EP features three songs from the upcoming full-length album, and 2 exclusive tracks.
+The EP featured three songs from the upcoming full-length album, and 2 exclusive tracks.

-Filter Magazine says The Sidelines EP, “beautifully straddles the line between dreamy and discordant … a standout 17 minutes,” and declared it "spellbinding."
-Vice Noisey describes the music as a “blend of 80s-influenced synth/guitar work and modern pop-rock sounds” and Blackbook Magazine raves, “More than a decade after the riff-heavy heyday of The Strokes, The Vines, The White Stripes, The Hives, and many other bands that put the word “the” before a plural noun, we may be ready for another bout of ripping revivalism… Born Cages certainly makes that argument.”
-Artist Direct says, “The New York indie band totally rocks our world with their brand of ‘80s-style, synthy rock.”
-Alternative Press wrote, “Don’t Look Back - a soaring rocker that you’ll have no problem dancing to assuming you can put down the air guitar for four minutes.”
+Filter Magazine said The Sidelines EP "beautifully straddles the line between dreamy and discordant … a standout 17 minutes", and declared it "spellbinding."
+Vice Noisey described the music as a "blend of '80s-influenced synth/guitar work and modern pop-rock sounds" and Blackbook Magazine said, "More than a decade after the riff-heavy heyday of the Strokes, the Vines, the White Stripes, the Hives, and many other bands that put the word “the” before a plural noun, we may be ready for another bout of ripping revivalism… Born Cages certainly makes that argument."
+Artist Direct said, "The New York indie band totally rocks our world with their brand of ‘80s-style, synthy rock."
+Alternative Press wrote, "Don't Look Back - a soaring rocker that you'll have no problem dancing to assuming you can put down the air guitar for four minutes."

 The album debuted at No. 3 on the Billboard 200 albums chart with first week sales of 87,000 units.
-In December 2014, the album was certified Gold, having sold over half a million units.
-The song has also been featured several times on New York Classic Rock station Q104.3's "Out Of The Box" segment with Jonathan Clarke.
+In December 2014, the album was certified gold, having sold over half a million units.
+The song was also featured several times on New York classic rock station Q104.3's "Out of the Box" segment with Jonathan Clarke.

-In conjunction with the EP, a video for the song “Caiti” was released June 19, 2013 on VEVO/YouTube, and July 8, 2013 on MTV.com.
-On February 13, 2014, Filter Magazine premiered Don't Look Back's official music video.
+In conjunction with the EP, a video for the song "Caiti" was released on June 19, 2013 on VEVO/YouTube, and on July 8, 2013 on MTV.com.
+On February 13, 2014, Filter Magazine premiered the official music video for "Don't Look Back".